-We (insert names, addresses and occupations of at least 2 witnesses) certify -

-- (a) that the appointor has signed this instrument freely and voluntarily in our presence; and - (b) that the appointor appeared to understand the effect of this instrument.

-(Signature of at least 2 witnesses)

-Form 2 - Revocation of Appointment of Enduring Guardian

-1-I (insert name, address and occupation of appointor), revoke the appointment of (insert name, address and occupation of proposed guardian) as my guardian.

-2-This revocation of appointment as an enduring guardian is made under Part 5 of the Guardianship and Administration Act 1995.

-(Signature of appointor)

-CERTIFICATE OF WITNESSES

-We (insert names, addresses and occupations of at least 2 witnesses) certify-

-- (a) that the appointor has signed this instrument freely and voluntarily in our presence; and - (b) that the appointor appeared to understand the effect of this instrument.

-(Signature of at least 2 witnesses)
+We (insert names, addresses and occupations of at least 2 witnesses) certify - certify - that the appointor has signed this instrument freely and voluntarily in our presence; and (b) that the appointor appeared to understand the effect of the instrument. is •••• (Signature of at least 2 witnesses) Form 2 - Revocation of Appointment of Enduring Guardian 1-I (insert name, address and occupation of appointor) revoke the appointment of (insert name, address and occupation of proposed guardian) as my guardian.), n 2-This revocation of appointment as an enduring guardia is made under Part 5 of the Guardianship and Administration Act 1995. n (Signature of appointor) CERTIFICATE OF WITNESSES We (insert names, addresses and occupations of at leas 2 witnesses) certify- it (a) that the appointor has signed this instrument freely and voluntarily in our presence; and - (b) that the appointor appeared to understand the effect of this instrument. t • • • • • • • • • • • • • • • • • • • • (Signature of at least 2 witnesses)